Service controls

 You probably have bigger problems if your DNS server goes offline, so if that is the reason you are reading this right now, please visit this website for help.

-A.8 Maintain deployment time clearance
+A.8 Maintain reservation time clearance

-Section titled “A.8 Maintain deployment time clearance”In the AVD add-on you can configure per App how much time in advance the deployment job starts.
-It is important this duration is long enough for the deployment to finish, but more importantly, enough for the service team to respond to any failures that may occur.
+Section titled “A.8 Maintain reservation time clearance”In the AVD add-on you can configure per App how much time in advance

-The deployment time configured initially may have been appropriate at that time.
+The reservation time configured initially may have been appropriate at that time.
 However, this may change over time.
 Perhaps, your service team may now need more time or less time to respond to incidents, or deployments are taking longer to finish due to capacity constraints in your Azure region.

 We recommend revisiting these configurations every 6 months based on your experience and historical deployment times.